xvnoctis/GDxTOP/README.md

   <p align="center">
   ↳ if u gaf what labels a queer chooses 2 use or hate furries.
   <p align="center">
-  ↳⠀minors publicly into 18+ media [coughDMMD/8:11] or on the 18+ server. under 15 on safe
+  ↳⠀minors on 18+, under 15 on safe
    </p>
   </p>
   <p align="center">